Two major setbacks for citizen group fighting City of Peterborough’s Bonnerworth Park redevelopment

 Friends of Bonnerworth Park, a citizen group fighting the City of Peterborough’s $4.4-million redevelopment of the greenspace off Monaghan Road at McDonnel Street, has suffered two major setbacks in its efforts to stop the project from proceeding.

-The group has learned that that the legal firm it had hired, Kraemer LLP of Kitchener, is withdrawing from the case, and that its notice of an application for a stop-work injunction will not be heard by the Superior Court of Justice on November 25.
+The group has learned that the legal firm it had hired, Kraemer LLP of Kitchener, is withdrawing from the case, and that its notice of an application for a stop-work injunction will not be heard by the Superior Court of Justice on November 25.

 Meanwhile, the City of Peterborough has continued full steam ahead with construction work at the park, which began on November 5.
 The city subsequently closed the park to the public on November 7 for the duration of project that, as approved by city council, will see 14 pickleball courts, an expanded skate park, and bike pump track installed.